martinreynaert/clariah-plus-planning/data/black-phil-lab.md

 * Although autosearch is not a digital edition tool, enhancements to the default FoLiA indexing and presentation of documents to enable (e.g.) linking to scans of pages and retrieving document context by page number would be paramount for verification purposes
 * Easier conversion tools from a simple text+metadata representation in csv to FoLiA
-* Retrieval of "semantically" similar documents/paragraphs/sentences
+* Retrieval of "semantically" similar documents/paragraphs/sentences.
+This could be implemented either by
+  * Enriching the data with similarity data before indexing
+  * Leveraging existing lucene scoring mechanisms
+  * Enable blacklab to take similarity obtained from a remote service or database into account while searching (Related to the WP3 task "Annotation of search results")

 ### What is needed to do the research?